Supernova4422/Light-Show-Toolkit-/README.md

 * The opposite for each

 ### Repeat Operator (Integer)
-* For any command, will execute that number of times
+* For a function, will execute it the given number of times

 ## General Principle of changing a light's colour: